 - 90 ml whole milk

 - 1 egg about 50 gr lightly beaten

 INGREDIENT TO ADD LAST TO THE DOUGH:

 - 10 stalks green onions cut into 3-inch pieces

-- 1/2 tsp sugar
+- ½ tsp sugar or more to taste

 If any of you reading this post are from Medan, please tell me if you remember this roti bawang ? or perhaps I have been hallucinating LOL!